The difference between forex and futures trading in Hong Kong

 Trading platforms

-You can trade both futures on exchanges and derivatives on specialized trading platforms; however, there are vast differences between forex trading and futures contract trading.
-For example, on an exchange like the Chicago Mercantile Exchange (CME), you will find that most of the traders are hedgers, i.e., people who own or produce an asset and want to offset their risk by locking in a future price.
+You can trade futures on exchanges and derivatives on specialized trading platforms; however, there are vast differences between forex trading and futures contract trading.
+For example, on an exchange like the Chicago Mercantile Exchange (CME), you will find that most traders are hedgers, i.e., people who own or produce an asset and want to offset their risk by locking in a future price.

 Ownership of assets